What degree should I do to be a lawyer?

 - Barristers and solicitors specialise in a select number of practice areas, meaning that many of the subjects studied by undergraduate law students are only really useful for academic purposes.

-- It’s a highly competitive course to get onto, requiring high A level grades and successful completion of the Law National Aptitude Test (LNAT).
+- It’s a highly competitive course to get onto, requiring high A level grades and – for some universities – successful completion of the Law National Aptitude Test (LNAT).
 The upside to this test is that it can help you understand if law is the right degree for you, and allows universities to see whether you might succeed on a law course.

 - King’s College London